dvlncl/Detection-Lab/09_🦍🐧 BruteForceUbuntu.md

 <h2>🐧 Setting Up an SSH Server and Monitoring Authentication Logs</h2>

-<p>Welcome to Day 12 of the 30-Day MYDFIR SOC Analyst Challenge!
-In this session, you'll:</p>
 <ul>
   <li>🚀 Deploy an SSH server in the cloud</li>
   <li>🧪 Review real-time authentication logs</li>